devan518/experimental_virus/README.md

 welcome dearest **brain-dead GitHub users**.
 If you're one of the enlightened few who already know how to set this up, idk can you ask chatgpt to fill ts part

-also btw this is compatible with both macos and windows but i dont have anyone to test it and my pc cant run a vm sooooo and **YES** yall getting a sequel soon my discord is eelmo_
+also btw this is compatible with both macos and windows
+#### i made this myself but the only ai part was the terms and conditions and a few comments and **also** ai cant make it anyway bc it will refuse your request

+my discord is eelmo_